Hugh Fenn (died 1476): Family and legacy

 He made his will on 24 February 1476, asking to be buried next to his mother's tomb in the chancel of Herringby church, and presumably died a few days later.
 He left a widow called Eleanor and one child, a daughter called Margaret.
-She was already the wife of Sir George Nevill, heir to the 3rd Baron Bergavenny, and had the first four of their eventual eight children.
+Margaret was already the wife of Sir George Nevill, heir to the 3rd Baron Bergavenny, and had the first four of their eventual eight children.
 His widow lived until 28 September 1485, and was buried at St Bartholomew-the-Great, Smithfield.

 The first concern of his will was taking care of his widow, his daughter and his grandchildren.
 Then there were bequests to friends and relations, to the parish church (100 marks for the roof) and to Norwich Cathedral (500 marks for the steeple), but then mainly to founding and endowing a charity in Herringby.
 The two manors he owned there, with other lands and rights, were to be settled on an almshouse, sometimes called Herringby College, as its source of income.
 It was to have a master, three priests, eight poor people and two servants, all overseen by a committee of county notables.
 Beyond the social purpose of sheltering indigent people, the prime purpose of the establishment was religious, for as bedesmen the inmates would say daily prayers for the soul of Hugh Fenn while the priests would celebrate masses for him.
 Like many religious foundations in England, it did not survive the upheavals under King Henry VIII.
 Its assets were first appropriated by Cardinal Wolsey to fund a charitable project in Ipswich, which collapsed with his fall from power.
 Then in 1546 the site and all its lands in Herringby were sold by the Crown to Sir Thomas Clere.

 An interesting feature of his will for that time is that he named some of his books and specified who they were to go to.
 For example, his Lives of the Saints was to go to his wife and on her death to his granddaughter Elizabeth.
 To his eldest grandson George, future 5th Baron Bergavenny, he left the primer he wrote out himself, his psalter, and his copy of De Regimine Principum.